-Being Perth locals, we have visited Denmark WA numerous times.
-This is our guide to the best 10 things to do in Denmark WA plus tips on the best time to visit, how to get there, and where to stay.
+Being Perth locals, we have visited Denmark numerous times and found the best things to do in Denmark WA, plus tips on the best time to visit, how to get there, and where to stay.

 The Best Things To Do in Denmark WA

 The large granite boulders make the pool so picturesque that you can’t help but take a million photos.
-They also protect the bay from the Great Southern Ocean, making it ideal for swimming and snorkeling.
-Zebra fish, silver drummer, six-spined leatherjackets, and mosaic sea stars are just some of the marine life you may encounter.
+They also protect the bay from the Great Southern Ocean, making it ideal for swimming and snorkelling.
+Zebrafish, silver drummer, six-spined leatherjackets, and mosaic sea stars are just some marine life you may encounter.

 It’s a gradual slope from the beach into the water, so it remains shallow for quite a bit.
-This allows children to have a splash and swim without being in deep water.
+This allows children to splash and swim without being in deep water.

 The views from the lookout across Greens Pool and Mazzoletti Beach in the distance are beautiful.
-Don’t forget your camera!
+Remember your camera!

 There’s a 1.5 km trail that links Greens Pool to Elephant Rocks if you want a walk.